minio/docs/source/operations/deployments/k8s-minio-operator.rst

 Kubernetes TLS Certificate API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. versionchanged:: Operator v.5.0.0

 The MinIO Operator manages TLS Certificate Signing Requests (CSR) using the Kubernetes ``certificates.k8s.io`` :kube-docs:`TLS certificate management API <tasks/tls/managing-tls-in-a-cluster/>` to create signed TLS certificates in the following circumstances:

 - When ``autoCert`` is enabled.
 - For the MinIO Console when the :envvar:`MINIO_CONSOLE_TLS_ENABLE` environment variable is set to ``on``.
 - For :ref:`STS service <minio-security-token-service>` when :envvar:`OPERATOR_STS_ENABLED` environment variable is set to ``on``.
 - For retrieving the health of the cluster.

 The MinIO Operator reads certificates inside the ``operator-ca-tls`` secret and syncs this secret within the tenant namespace to trust private certificate authorities, such as when using cert-manager.

 For any of these circumstances, the MinIO Operator *requires* that the Kubernetes ``kube-controller-manager`` configuration include the following :kube-docs:`configuration settings <reference/command-line-tools-reference/kube-controller-manager/#options>`: